Dr Peter Baker

 In addition to collaborating with a range of applied scientists to advance scientific knowledge by employing standard and cutting-edge statistical methods, several projects have had practical significance to industry including timely alerts to graziers when drops in temperature are dangerous for lambing, improved soil moisture estimation for cotton production and enhancing quantitative methods for sugarcane breeding.
 Recent collaborative work has informed public policy on drink safe precincts and alcohol related problems, effectiveness of mosquito nets and the effect of sunscreen to prevent skin ageing.

-When it can improve research outcomes, Peter is keen to apply new statistical methods to epidemiology, health and medical studies in order to extract the maximum information from study data.
+When it can improve research outcomes, Peter is keen to apply new statistical methods to agricultural research, epidemiology, health and medical studies in order to extract the maximum information from study data.
 He is also an expert in, and advocate for, reproducible research and efficient statistical computing using the R statistical and graphics system.

 R Clinics and Short Courses